narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **Run ROS Master**:

-Open the first terminal, and run this command to run the ROS master:
+Open the first terminal, and run this command to execute the ROS master:

 $ roscore

-Let this terminal run the master always.
-Please do not close and terminate this window.
+Let this terminal open to run the master always.
+Please do not close and terminate this terminal.

 **Build or compile your workspace**: